 - Bass

-Despite this range, they tend to have similar defining characteristics.
-Clarinets are single-reed woodwind instruments, meaning that the player will affix one reed to the mouthpiece and blow through this to create sound.
+Despite their variety, clarinets share key characteristics.
+These single-reed woodwind instruments require the player to attach one reed to the mouthpiece and blow to produce sound.

-Most clarinets are made of wood with cylindrical bores, and they end in a bell of wood or metal.
-Players change the pitch by opening and closing holes on the body of the instrument, either with pads attached to keys or the player’s fingers.
+Clarinets are typically wooden with cylindrical bores, ending in a wood or metal bell.
+Players adjust pitch by opening and closing holes using pads attached to keys or their fingers.

-Almost every clarinet is a transposing instrument, so their music is not written at concert pitch.
-The player instead transposes the piece to fit their instrument.
+Most clarinets are transposing instruments, meaning their music isn’t written at concert pitch.
+The player adjusts the piece to suit their instrument.

 Types of Clarinets